F O R M L A B

 (image: Joynes in sculpture performance at the Brazilian Museum of Sculpture).

-Joynes is educated in the US, UK and Japan.
-He is a graduate of Central Saint Martins (BA Fine Art), Goldsmiths, London (MA Fine Art), Boston University (BA Cum Laude and M.Sc.) and Musashino Art University, Tokyo (Master of Fine Art).
-He completed his doctorate at Leeds Metropolitan University and Post-Doctorate at University of Sao Paulo, Brazil.
-He studied under Michael Craig-Martin and Gerard Hemsworth at Goldsmiths; Japanese sculptor Hisayuki Mogami in Tokyo; and French sculptor Jean Cardot at the Ecole Nationale Superieure des Beaux-arts Paris.
+Educated in the US, UK and Japan, Les studied under Michael Craig-Martin and Gerard Hemsworth at Goldsmiths; Japanese sculptor Hisayuki Mogami in Tokyo; and French sculptor Jean Cardot at the Ecole Nationale Superieure des Beaux-arts Paris.
 He studied painting technique from James Rosenquist at the Guggenheim Masterclasses.
 Joynes’ work draws inspiration from Andy Warhol, Dash Snow, Claes Oldenburg, Lucio Fontana, Alberto Burri, Panamarenko, and Joseph Beuys.

 He has exhibited at the Art Gallery of New South Wales, Australia; Inside Out Art Museum, Beijing; Museu Brasileiro da Escultura, Brazil; Maejima Art Center, Japan; Seoul Foundation for Art & Culture, Korea; Bangkok Experimental Film Festival, Thailand; Nordisk Kunstnarsenter, Norway; Museum of Modern Art, Wales, UK; Zanabazar Museum of Fine Art, Mongolia; AIT Tactical Museum, Japan; Norimatsu Museum, Japan; Thomas Jaeckel Gallery, New York; Michael Steinberg Fine Art, New York; Sandra Bürgel Gallery, Berlin; Nylon, London; and Mizuma Gallery, Tokyo.